aliuosio/mage2.docker/README.md

 * Change PHP Versions 7.0, 7.1, 7.2, 7.3 all based on php:alpine docker image

 ## Description
-**This Setup installs the basic docker containers for Magento 2.3.0 and Above.
+**This Setup installs the basic docker containers for Magento 2.3.0 and above.
 The magento 2 files and sample data can be downloaded also if the flags are set in `.env`**

 ## Table of Contents